The Story Rhubarb Tells

 It came in crates from Canada—

-to ease its entry,
+and so, to ease its entry,

 they gave it the softer name.